-The KLOE-2 experiment [38] will extend the results of KLOE to improve neutral kaon interference measurements, CPT and quantum mechanics tests and a wide range of measurements of non-leptonic and radiative kaon decays.
+The KLOE-2 experiment [39] will extend the results of KLOE to improve neutral kaon interference measurements, CPT and quantum mechanics tests and a wide range of measurements of non-leptonic and radiative kaon decays.

-The ORKA experiment is proposed to measure $K^+ \to \pi^+ \nu \bar{\nu}$ with 1000 event sensitivity at the Fermilab 375 Main Injector (MI) [39].
-After a five year run ORKA will reach a precision of 5% on the branching ratio, 376 which is the expected level of theoretical precision.
-This high precision measurement would be one of the 377 most incisive probes of quark flavor physics in the coming decade.
-ORKA is a stopped kaon experiment that 378 builds on the experience of the E787/949 experiments at Brookhaven that observed seven candidate events.
-379 Backgrounds, primarily from other kaon decays at branching fractions as much as 10 orders of magnitude 380 larger, have similar signatures to the signal.
-ORKA takes advantage of the extensive knowledge of background 381 rates and characteristics from E787/E949 by using the same proven experimental techniques.
-The methods 382 for suppressing backgrounds are well known, as are the background rates and experimental acceptance.
-383 Improvements in detector performance are possible due to significant advances in detector technology in the 384 25 years since E787 first ran.
-The new ORKA detector with beam supplied by the MI running at 95 GeV with 385 moderate duty factor presents an opportunity to extend the E787/E949 approach by two orders of magnitude 386 in sensitivity.
-The first order of magnitude improvement comes from the substantially brighter source of 387 low energy kaons and the second arises from incremental improvements to the experimental techniques 388 firmly established at BNL.
-ORKA will observe 210 SM events per year and will make a wide variety of 380 measurements in addition to the $K^+ \to \pi^+ \nu \bar{\nu}$ mode.
-ORKA will search for and study a range of important 390 reactions involving kaon and pion decays, such as tests of lepton universality, symmetry violations, hidden 391 sector particles, heavy neutrinos and other topics.
-ORKA will be a world-leading kaon physics experiment.
-392 train a new generation of kaon physicists and position the U.S. to move forward to a Project-X kaon program.
-393 It is an essential step in developing a robust intensity frontier program in the U.S. at Project-X. 394
+The ORKA experiment is proposed to measure $K^+ \to \pi^+ \nu \bar{\nu}$ with 1000 event sensitivity at the Fermilab 378 Main Injector (MI) [40].
+After a five year run ORKA will reach a precision of 5% on the branching ratio, 379 which is the expected level of theoretical precision.
+This high-precision measurement would be one of the 380 most incisive probes of quark flavor physics in the coming decade.
+ORKA is a stopped kaon experiment that 381 builds on the experience of the E787/949 experiments at Brookhaven that observed seven candidate events.
+382 Backgrounds, primarily from other kaon decays at branching fractions as much as 10 orders of magnitude 383 larger, have similar signatures to the signal.
+ORKA takes advantage of the extensive knowledge of background 384 rates and characteristics from E787/E949 by using the same proven experimental techniques.
+The methods 385 for suppressing backgrounds are well known, as are the background rates and experimental acceptance.
+386 Improvements in detector performance are possible due to significant advances in detector technology in the 387 25 years since E787 first ran.
+The new ORKA detector with beam supplied by the MI running at 95 GeV with 388 moderate duty factor presents an opportunity to extend the E787/E949 approach by two orders of magnitude 380 in sensitivity.
+The first order of magnitude improvement comes from the substantially brighter source of 390 low energy kaons and the second arises from incremental improvements to the experimental techniques 391 firmly established at BNL.
+ORKA will observe 210 SM events per year and will make a wide variety of 392 measurements in addition to the $K^+ \to \pi^+ \nu \bar{\nu}$ mode.
+ORKA will search for and study a range of important 393 reactions involving kaon and pion decays, such as tests of lepton universality, symmetry violations, hidden 394 sector particles, heavy neutrinos and other topics.
+ORKA will be a world-leading kaon physics experiment, 395 train a new generation of kaon physicists and position the U.S. to move forward to a Project-X kaon program.
+396 It is an essential step in developing a robust intensity frontier program in the U.S. at Project-X. 397

 The U.S. has an opportunity through ORKA to re-establish a leadership position in kaon physics.
-ORKA provides a critical path forward by providing a pathway to a strong kaon physics program to anchor a triad of intensity frontier physics at Project-X: neutrinos, muons and kaons.

-398 Project-X
+399 Project-X

 A flagship experiment of the Project-X physics program will measure the $K_L^0 \to \pi^0 \nu \bar{\nu}$ branching ratio with 5% precision.
-This effort will build on the KOTO experience, benefit from the KOPIO initiative [40] and take advantage of the beam power and flexibility provided by Stage 2 of Project-X.
+This effort will build on the KOTO experience, benefit from the KOPIO initiative [41] and take advantage of the beam power and flexibility provided by Stage 2 of Project-X.

-KOPIO proposed to measure $K_L^0 \rightarrow \pi^0 \nu \bar{\nu}$ with a SM sensitivity of 100 events at the BNL Alternating Gradient Synchrotron (AGS) as part of RSVP (Rare Symmetry Violating Processes) project.
+KOPIO proposed to measure $K_L^0 \to \pi^0 \nu \bar{\nu}$ with a SM sensitivity of 100 events at the BNL Alternating Gradient Synchrotron (AGS) as part of the RSVP (Rare Symmetry Violating Processes) project.
 The experimental technique and sensitivity were well-developed and extensively reviewed.
 KOPIO was designed to use a neutral beam at a 42° targeting angle produced by 24 GeV protons from the AGS.
 The neutral kaons would have an average momentum of 800 MeV/c with a range of 300-1500 MeV/c.
 A low momentum beam was critical for the Time-Of-Flight (TOF) strategy of the experiment.